hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Rust/README.md

                 (return (x as i8) as !);
             } as !)
 ```
+This introduces a lot of clutter by simply making the type information explicit.
+Beyond that, it does not introduce any new information.

-Output for the `hir-tree` is too long because this code dumps the raw HIR.
-That is why I will put some part of it:
+Finally, the output for `HIR-tree` is very long because this code dumps the raw HIR.
+We include part of it here:

 ```Rust
 Crate {